About the Mission

 “And the Lord said to him: ‘I have heard your prayer and your supplication that you have made before Me; I have consecrated this house which you have built to put My name there forever, and My eyes and My heart will be there perpetually.’”
 1 Kings 9:3 (NKJV)

-We are blessed to have a team of devoted, godly men who serve on the Board of Directors for the Fresno Rescue Mission.
-They are godly individuals who hold our staff and the Mission’s ministries accountable to God’s vision, and who bathe us in prayer regularly.
+We are blessed to have a team of devoted, godly individuals who serve on the Board of Directors for the Fresno Rescue Mission.
+They hold our staff and the Mission’s ministries accountable to God’s vision, and they bathe us in prayer regularly.
 They are a policy board, meaning they focus on the larger issues.
 They serve to keep our ministry’s purpose, goals, and Mission Statement in sync, trusting ministry Directors to lead in the day-to-day decisions.
 They delegate with clarity and rigorously evaluate fiscal challenges.
 They consider community needs in response to economic realities.
 They evaluate our accomplishments and/or setbacks using a standard of excellence as the ultimate mark.

 Someone once asked what it takes to become a member of this highly esteemed board.
 The answer?
 These are individuals called by God to serve, and they have a love for Jesus!
 They trust the Lord with every aspect of their lives.
 They turn to Him daily in prayer for strength and wisdom, and they commit their time, their gifts, and their talents (especially knowledge) to wholly serve Him.

 Jim Mosqueda, Vice-Chairman — General Manager, Sanitary Stainless Welding, Inc.